How digital asset management helps design teams

 Never get asked again to change the text in a poster

-The Digital Brand Templates (DBT) module is a shortcutting savior for designers, allowing you to create and edit templates for multiple uses.
+The Studio module is a shortcutting savior for designers, allowing you to create and edit templates for multiple uses.

 All branded items can be downloaded or directly sent to printing services via the module.
 With the right integrations, you can also post designs straight to social media.